Riley-Green/uwyo-cosc1010/README.md

 # Submission Date : 11/19/24
 # HW 05
 # Lab Section: Thursday 6:10 - 8
-# Sources, people worked with, help given to: Internet and book
+# Sources, people worked with, help given to: Internet (YouTube and Google)
 # your
 # comments
 # here